neilchowCS/CS123Project/README.md

 UPGMA.py: Script containing the implementation of the UPGMA algorithm.
-NeighborJoiningV2.py: Script containing the implementation of the Neighbor Joining algorithm. msa_clustalomega.py: Script containing the Clustal Omega Multiple Sequence Alignment algorithm. io Folder: contains input and output files
+NeighborJoiningV2.py: Script containing the implementation of the Neighbor Joining algorithm. msa_clustalomega.py: Script containing the Clustal Omega Multiple Sequence Alignment algorithm.
+GenerateMatrix.py: Script to calculate the distance matrix from sequence alignments. io Folder: contains input and output files
     -input: contains unaligned sequence data in fasta format, input to msa_clustalomega
     -aligned: contains sequence data that is aligned in fasta format, input to compareAlgorithms